 It's not too much of a hassle to bring a projector and your choice of screen from storage to the outdoors each time you want to use it.
 It’s going to be more affordable than creating a permanent outdoor television setup, and it won't take up permanent space on your patio or in your backyard.

 On the contrary, outdoor TVs can stay outside, unlike projectors that are used for outdoor viewing.
-They are expensive, but they do provide a high-end style and a high-quality viewing experience.
+They are expensive, which is why we have a full tutorial on how to protect them, but they do provide a high-end style and a high-quality viewing experience.

 If you're looking for a permanent fixture for outdoor watching but don't mind spending a good amount of money on an outdoor TV, an outdoor TV might be a great choice for you.

 Outdoor TVs are expensive because they are made by very few manufacturers.
-As an alternative, you could bring an indoor TV outside each time you want to watch a TV show or movie.
+As an alternative, you could bring an indoor TV outside as well your speakers (our guide) each time you want to watch a TV show or movie.

 If you would like to enjoy the great outdoors while watching a recently released film or a heartwarming home movie, a projector is a great option for making this a reality.
 You can utilize a projector both during the day and at night, but it must be stored inside.